Disappearance of Ben Needham: Age progression images

-In September 1992, South Yorkshire police used E-FIT software to produce an image of how Ben might appear at age 3.
+In September 1992, South Yorkshire Police used E-FIT software to produce an image of how Needham might appear at age three.
 The picture was reproduced on posters which were displayed at airports around the Greek islands.
 It was thought to be the first time that E-FIT had been used to age a person's appearance.
-Age progression images were created and distributed again in March 2000, June 2003, October 2007 and September 2016.
+Further age progression images were created and distributed in March 2000, June 2003, October 2007 and September 2016.

 Police forensic excavations

 October 2012

 In October 2012, police from the United Kingdom travelled to Greece to search an area that they believed might contain Ben Needham's remains.
 On 19 October, Greek police, assisted by a team of specialist search advisors from South Yorkshire Police, began an operation to examine the grounds of the property from which Ben disappeared.

 The operation, involving geophysical survey equipment, forensic archaeologists and human remains detection (HRD) dogs, was triggered by a police line of inquiry into whether Ben had been accidentally buried as a result of an excavator driver dumping building rubble nearby.
 The operation did not detect any trace of the child.